jacob-pro/recipes/recipes/onion_bhajis.md

 3. Add the water and mix into a thick batter.
 4. Drain the onion and mix into the batter (add extra water if it is too stiff).
 5. Heat about 5cm of oil in a skillet.
-6. Lower balls of the mixture into the pan, cook for a few minutes, turning once, until they are evenly browned and crisp (about 3-4 minutes total).
+6. Lower balls of the mixture into the pan, cook, turning once, for at least 4 minutes on each side, until they are fully brown and crisp.
 Drain on kitchen paper.